Natural gas guide

 Classification of natural gas:

 Natural gas is classed as a natural gas.
 It is a representative of hydrocarbons and therefore an organic gas.
-The compressed gas has colourless and odourless properties.
+The compressed gas is colourless and has no odour.

 Chemical properties of natural gas:

-However, all natural gas deposits have one thing in common: the main component of the chemical composition is the same, namely methane.
-This member of the chemical group of substances known as alkanes typically makes up between 70 and 99 per cent of the respective natural gas mixture.
+However, all natural gas deposits have one thing in common: the main component of the chemical composition is methane.
+This member of the chemical group of substances known as alkanes typically makes up between 70 and 99 per cent of a natural gas mixture.
 Methane therefore also determines the properties of the natural gas in particular.

 However, natural gas also contains other components.
 Varying proportions of butane, ethane and ethene, pentanes and propane characterise the specific properties of this mixture, which always has a high hydrocarbon content.

 Natural gas also contains other accompanying substances.
 Hydrogen sulphide is a typical component of natural gas.
-Organic sulphur compounds (mercaptans) are also typical.
-The stronger the natural gas smells, the higher the content of these sulphur-containing substances.
-The sulphur present is removed by desulphurisation, e.g. in a Claus plant.
+Organic sulphur compounds (mercaptans) may be also present.
+The stronger natural gas smells, the higher the content of these sulphur-containing substances.
+The sulphur in it must be removed by desulphurisation, e.g. in a Claus plant.
 Nitrogen and carbon dioxide are also typical components of natural gas.

 Physico-chemical properties of natural gas:

-Characteristic properties of natural gas are a boiling point between -195 and -155 °C, a density between 0.7 and 1.0 kg/m³ and an ignition temperature between 575 and 640 °C. The LEL is 4.4 %.
-The LEL is 4.4 %.
-The water solubility of natural gas is comparatively low.
+Characteristic properties of natural gas are the boiling point between -195 and -155 °C, density between 0.7 and 1.0 kg/m³ and an ignition temperature between 575 and 640 °C. The LEL is 4.4 %.
+The water solubility of natural gas is extremely low.
 Users should pay particular attention to the high flammability of natural gas.
 Contact between natural gas and chlorine and chlorine dioxide, nitrogen oxides and nitrogen trifluoride, difluorine dioxide and difluorine oxide, but especially liquid oxygen, can lead to dangerous reactions.
 This also applies to contact between natural gas and oxidising agents, e.g. bromine pentafluoride, chlorine trifluoride and iodine heptafluoride.

 Types of natural gas